noalahan/proglang/hw3/INTEGRITY.md

 I incorporated elements from the following sources into my assignment submission.

-* Answer for opMaybe inspired by solution at end of lecture 5/12th
-*
+* Used LYAH ch 12 to understand Maybe types before answering opMaybe